Today, I’ll walk you through the top 8 Best OBD2 Scanners on the market.

 This scanner can also conveniently read ABS and SRS problems.

-While this is a nice, feature rich scanner, I don’t understand the price tag.
+While this is a nice, feature-rich scanner, I don’t understand the price tag.

-At around $155, it’s over triple the price of the lowest priced scanner in this category for not much more quality or features.
+It’s over triple the price of the lowest priced scanner in this category for not much more quality or features.

 DIY Scanner Summary